-However, for simple best-effort traffic, the current form of rough fairness that is not integrated over time seems acceptable.
-That is, in the current Internet, a user who opens a single TCP connection for ten hours \might\ receive the same average throughput in bits per second, during that TCP connection, as a user who opens a single TCP connection for ten minutes and then goes off-line.
+However, for simple best-effort traffic, the current form of rough fairness seems acceptable, with fairness that is independent of session length.
+That is, in the current Internet, a user who opens a single TCP connection for ten hours \might\ receive the same average throughput in bits per second, during that TCP connection, as a user who opens a single TCP connection for ten minutes and then goes offline.
 Similarly, a user who is on-line for ten hours each day \might\ receive the same throughput in bits per second, and pay roughly the same cost, as a user who is on-line for ten minutes each day.
 That seems acceptable to us.
 Other pricing mechanisms between users and ISPs seem acceptable also.
+The current Internet includes a wide range of pricing mechanisms between users and ISPs for besteffort traffic.